rehkad/Goobla/docs/api.md

 ### Parameters

  - `model`: name of the model to pull
-- `insecure`: (optional) allow insecure connections to the library.
-Only use this if you are pulling from your own library during development.
  - `stream`: (optional) if `false` the response will be returned as a single response object, rather than a stream of objects

 ### Examples